With Grove adoption nearly complete, stations look to enhancements, single sign-on

 Grove isn’t the only such solution out there.
 WordPress offers newsrooms a version of its software under the Newspack brand (which is run by former NPR CCO Kinsey Wilson).
 Newspack also includes membership and monetization tools, plus professional support.

 NPR and CPB plan to offer Grove to all public media stations, including those that are not NPR or PBS members but that receive Community Service Grants.
-There is currently no timeline for this deployment.
-Many public radio and TV stations partner with these nonprofit and startup newsrooms, and Grove does continue on Core Publisher’s promise of better interoperability between stations and with NPR.
+There is currently no timeline for this deployment, but it would enable partnerships and interoperability among some of the smallest stations.
 The new CMS makes it easier for stations to display NPR stories on their pages and to pull in posts from other stations.

 LPM collaborates with other stations in Kentucky and can quickly, and even automatically, carry relevant stories from partners.
 As a recent example, in our conversation Jones mentioned a station in western Kentucky covering the unveiling of a statue of John Prine.
 LPM could import the post or have it appear automatically under its music vertical.
 NPR mentioned that the network collaborated with stations in Maine on shared digital coverage of the Lewiston shooting in October 2023.